NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 Secure water ice access at the south pole.
 Water ice can be electrolysed into hydrogen and oxygen — rocket propellant.
 A Moon base that can produce its own propellant becomes a refuelling depot for missions to Mars and beyond, transforming the economics of deep space exploration.
 The south pole deposits are the key enabler for everything that follows.

 Maintain strategic leadership in space against China.
 This is the least-discussed but most politically powerful driver.
-NASA's accelerated timeline — two crewed landings in 2028, Project Ignition at $20 billion, the cancellation of Gateway to save time — all reflect a direct response to China's stated 2029–2030 crewed landing target.
-Administrator Isaacman has explicitly referenced the China factor when explaining Programme Ignition's scope and urgency.
+NASA's accelerated timeline — a rapid run of crewed landings from 2028, the roughly $30 billion Moon Base programme, the cancellation of Gateway to save time — all reflect a direct response to China's stated 2029–2030 crewed landing target.
+Administrator Isaacman has explicitly referenced the China factor when explaining the Moon Base's scope and urgency.

 How Does Artemis Compare to China's Programme?